jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 * **The Jupyter Notebook** is a document specification (the `.ipynb`) file that interweaves narrative text with code cells and their outputs.
-It is also a graphical interface that allows users to edit these documents
+It is also a graphical interface that allows users to edit these documents.
+There are also several other graphical interfaces that allow users to edit the `.ipynb` format (nteract, Jupyer Lab, Google Colab, Kaggle, etc).
 * **JupyterLab** is a flexible and extendible user interface for interactive computing.
 It has several extensions that are tailored for using Jupyter Notebooks, as well as extensions for other parts of the data science stack.
-* **JupyterHub** is an application that can manage **multiple users** with interactive computing sessions, as well as connect with infrastructure those users wish to access.
-It can provide remote access to Jupyter Notebooks and Jupyter Lab for many people, and can connect them with other compute infrastructure.
+* **JupyterHub** is an application that manages interactive computing sessions for **multiple users**.
+  It also connects them with infrastructure those users wish to access.
+It can provide remote access to Jupyter Notebooks and Jupyter Lab for many people.

 # For management